Sweden–United Kingdom relations: Colonial era

+As part of the Continental System, Sweden was forced to declare war on the UK by Napoleon - however the Anglo-Swedish war of 1810–1812 existed only on paper and was entirely bloodless.

 In the Treaty of Stockholm of 1813, Britain ceded Guadeloupe to Sweden in exchange for Swedish support against Napoleon in the War of the Sixth Coalition and trading rights in major Swedish cities.
-Swedish rule was brief since the island was in turn ceded to France in 1814 in the Treaty of Paris.
+Swedish rule was brief as the island was ceded to France in the 1814 Treaty of Paris.

 Migration

-During the late 19th and early 20th centuries, Swedish emigration to the United States was rife and the majority of Swedes sailed from Gothenburg to Kingston upon Hull before travelling to Liverpool or Southampton to continue their journey to North America.
+During the late 19th and early 20th centuries, many Swedes emigrated to the United States and the majority of Swedes sailed from Gothenburg to Kingston upon Hull before travelling to Liverpool or Southampton to continue their journey to North America.
 This created a significant Swedish presence in these cities, so much so that Swedish churches were built to cater to the dynamic communities.
 Although most emigrants eventually left the ports for the US, some remained in Britain and started their new lives a stage early.

-Defence
+Defence and security

-In 2022, Sweden and the UK signed a mutual defense treaty.